CBICA/FigureGenerator/CONTRIBUTING.md

 # Contribution Guidelines

-GaNDLF is a package that is primarily worked on by the CBICA Software Development team and its collaborators - additional members from the community are welcome!
+FigureGenerator is a package that is primarily worked on by the CBICA Software Development team and its collaborators - additional members from the community are welcome!

 ## Issues